 Cultivating staff and patron awareness of the need to treat library materials with careful handling is an important task faced by library preservation personnel.
 Most damage is simply the result of using materials without proper care.
 We’ve published two Libguides that deal with the care and handling of library materials, as well as identifying damage that already exists.

 General Collection Care for Staff General Collection Care for Users

 Providing a suitable environment is the most fundamental means of preserving library and archive collections.
-The Preservation Unit supplies PEM2 Dataloggers to monitor the storage environment for collections in the Film and Media Archive, Rare Books, and University Archives; the Art & Architecture, East Asian, and Music Libraries; and the West Campus closed stacks.
+The Preservation Unit supplies PEM2 Dataloggers to monitor the storage environment for collections in the Film and Media Archive, Rare Books, and University Archives; the Kranzberg Art & Architecture Library, East Asian Library, and Gaylord Music Library; and the West Campus closed stacks.
 Data is uploaded on a regular basis to IPI’s eClimateNotebook program which allows for analysis and storage planning.

 Emergency preparedness is a component of the preservation program.
 Sound emergency planning can prevent true disaster or ensure a cost-effective and timely recovery if collections are affected.
 It can deal with a whole range of events, from routine leaks to large-scale natural disasters.